The Palar Challenge

 The Palar Challenge (TPC) is an annual team-based off-road motor race, taking place in South India since 2006.

 The event

-The event is an annual team-based off-road competition held around the Independence day weekend (13 to 17 Aug 2014).
-Each team consists of 3 vehicles and 6 competitors.
+The event is an annual team-based off-road competition held around the Independence Day weekend.
+Each team consists of three vehicles and six competitors.

 The first event was flagged off with around 21 members of the Jeep Thrills community.
 Today, the event has gained national prominence with entries pouring in from across the country.

 Over the last couple of years, the event has seen international off-road drivers of repute competing with the best Indian off-roaders.
 It has been acknowledged as the toughest off-road competition in India.

 The terrain

 The Palar River is a subterranean river that runs across South India.
 With its source in the Nandi Hills in Karnataka, the river traverses three different states over a distance of 350 km to meet the Bay of Bengal near Kalpakkam in Tamil Nadu.
 The terrain is a mix of water, sand, slush, boulders, rocks and rubble that offers excellent opportunities to set up challenging competitive Off-Road Special Stages.